 - understanding of the importance of maintaining appropriate boundaries with clients

-- understanding of the importance and practice of equal opportunities
+- understanding of the importance of equal opportunities

-DBS Disclosure is required for this post as you will be working with vulnerable adults.
+- an enhanced DBS check is required for this post as you will be working with vulnerable adults